rockkyyyy/timer-stopwatch/README.md

 # timer-stopwatch
-A Web Page that consists timer and stopwatch. ( Code clause internship)
+A Web Page that consists timer and stopwatch.